S. A. Khaleque

-S. A. Khaleque is a Bangladesh Nationalist Party politician and the former Member of Parliament of Dhaka-11.
+S. A. Khaleque (এস এ খালেক; died 5 January 2025) was a Bangladesh Nationalist Party politician and a member of parliament for Dhaka-11.

-Political life
+Life and career

-Khaleque is a member of the BNP executive committee.
-He has served as the Deputy Mayor of Undivided Dhaka City Corporation.
+Khaleque was a member of the BNP executive committee.
+He had served as the deputy mayor of undivided Dhaka City Corporation.

-He was elected a Member of Parliament for the first time from the then Dhaka-14 constituency in the second general election held on 18 February 1979 on the nomination of the BNP.
+He was elected a member of parliament for the first time from the then Dhaka-14 constituency in the second general election held on 18 February 1979 on the nomination of the BNP.

-He was elected Member of Parliament from Dhaka-11 constituency on the nomination of Jatiya Party in the 3rd Jatiya Sangsad elections held on 7 May 1986 and in the 4th Jatiya Sangsad elections held on 3 March 1988.
+He was elected member of parliament from the Dhaka-11 constituency on the nomination of Jatiya Party in the 3rd Jatiya Sangsad elections held on 7 May 1986 and in the 4th Jatiya Sangsad elections held on 3 March 1988.

-Prior to the Sixth National Election on 15 February 1996, he rejoined the BNP and was elected Member of Parliament.
-He was elected as a Member of Parliament from Dhaka-11 constituency in the 8th Jatiya Sangsad elections in 2001 as a candidate in the Bangladesh Nationalist Party.
+Prior to the sixth national election on 15 February 1996, he rejoined the BNP and was elected member of parliament.
+He was elected as a member of parliament from Dhaka-11 constituency in the 8th Jatiya Sangsad elections in 2001 as a candidate of the BNP.

 He was defeated in the ninth parliamentary election of 2008 by participating in the nomination of BNP from Dhaka-14 constituency.

+Khaleque died in Dhaka on 5 January 2025.
+He was 97.